osiegmar/FastCSV/README.md

 - Auto-detection of line delimiters (can also be mixed)
 - Configurable data validation
 - Support for (optional) header lines (get field based on column name)
-- Support for skipping empty rows
+- Support for skipping empty records
 - Support for commented lines (skipping & reading) and configurable comment character

 ### Writer specific